filipjohansson/Slate-configuration/README.md

 Shortcut | What it does
 ---|---
-⇪ + Z (or ⇪ + ←)|Move and resize the window to the left side of the screen ⇪ + X (or ⇪ + →)|Move and resize the window to the right side of the screen ⇪ + Space|Move and resize the window to full screen
+⇪ + X|First trigger: Move and resize the window to the left side of the screen, Second trigger: Throw window to screen to the left
+⇪ + C|First trigger: Move and resize the window to the right side of the screen, Second trigger: Throw window to screen to the right
+⇪ + Z|Undo last action
+⇪ + Space|First trigger: Move and resize the window to screen center, Second trigger: Move and resize the window to full screen
 ⇪ + Esc|Hide the window
+⇪ + G|Show the grid
 ⇪ + 1|Switch to "Mail"
 ⇪ + 2|Switch to "Google Chrome"
 ⇪ + 3|Switch to "Skype"